aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 https://api.telegram.org/bot<token>/METHOD_NAME
 ```

-All the methods are listed over at the [Telegram Bot docs][3] but for the purpose
+There are a ton of Api methods listed over at the [Telegram Bot docs][3] but for the purpose
-of this simple starter bot, I will really only be using [setWebhook][4] and [sendMessage][5].
+of this simple starter bot, I will only be using [setWebhook][4] and [sendMessage][5].

 ### Webhook vs Polling

 Great!
-You have an API key now.
-Next, you'll need to choose between two ways to get messages from Telegram.
+I have the API key now.
+Next, I have to choose between the two ways to get messages from Telegram.

 - Webhooks via `setWebhook` or
 - Polling via `getUpdates`

-I'm fairly certain that it is easier to set up with `getUpdates` but polling isn't always an option.
+I'm fairly certain that it is easier to set up with `getUpdates` but polling isn't always an option and not having
-For this bot, I went with webhooks as I wanted the bot to immediately respond upon certain text cues.
+real-time updates isn't as fun IMHO :P So, for this bot, I went with webhooks as I wanted the bot to respond in real-time.

-With webhooks, everytime there is a message (when privacy mode is disabled anyway), the webhook endpoint
+With webhooks, everytime there is a message (when privacy mode is disabled anyway), the API endpoint
 will be sent a message.
-So the main objective, is to parse each of these messages or updates and
+So the main objective, is simply, to parse each of these updates and respond appropriately.
-respond appropriately.

-To set up the Webhook you'll need to send a curl request to the Telegram Api.
+To set up the Webhook all I had to do is to send a curl request to the Telegram Api.

 ```bash
 curl -F "url=https://your.domain.com" -F "certificate=@/file/path/ssl/bot.pem" https://api.telegram.org/bot12345:ABC-DEF1234ghIkl-zyx57W2v1u123ew11/setWebhook
 ```

-Of course, you'll need to send the self-signed SSL **public** pem file as an `InputFile` as well so that
+Of course, before that, I need the self-signed SSL **public** pem file; that is sent as an `InputFile` so that
-Telegram knows that it's really the correct server it's sending all the messages to.
-I'll leave that
+Telegram can differentiate the correct server it's supposed to send all the messages to.
+This part is a bit more relevant
-explanation to the second part of this series.
+in the second part of the series where I deploy the bot to Digital Ocean so I'll leave this explanation to the second part.

 ### Router

-There are many popular router implementations out there like [gin][gin] and [gorilla][gorilla].
+I had a choice of many popular router implementations out there like [gin][gin] and [gorilla][gorilla].
-For me, I've chosen to go a bit more minimalistic with `github.com/gorilla/context` and
+But for this project, I chose to go a bit ligher with just `github.com/gorilla/context` and
-`github.com/julienschmidt/httprouter` for the router.
+`github.com/julienschmidt/httprouter` since I don't really need that much functionality.

-*Ok, to be fair, context (for the params) actually isn't really needed at this point, but
+*Ok, to be fair, even the context (for the params) isn't really needed at this point, but
 since I would need them for get requests in future, I've set it all up first.*

 ```go